Compliance-driven software

 Our software is built with the premise that every business decision should be tested and verified to be compliant with all regulatory and business obligations.

-To enable frequent, no-fear validations, we believe that our software must be convenient, secure and unobtrusive.
+To enable frequent, no-fear compliance validations, we believe that our software must be convenient, secure and unobtrusive to your business operations.

 Compliance as business logic

-What we have found is that the data required to prove compliance is the same data that is needed to implement business logic and functionality.
-And, for any activity that has requirements beyond regulation, our system lets you implement custom data fields and logic to augment the standard requirements.
+We have found is that the data required to prove compliance is the most often the same data that is needed to implement business logic and processes.
+And, for any activity that has requirements beyond regulation, our system lets you implement custom data fields and logic to augment the standard regulatory requirements.

 We have taken this a step further, however.
 Our philosophy is that demonstrable compliance should be the number one priority for business systems, since the marginal cost can be so low.
-And with compliance as the bedrock, the hard work is done — business customisation and user-experience efforts become the centre of attention.
+With compliance as the bedrock, the hard work of process and software is done.
+The remaining effort for business is fit-for-purpose customisation, leaving user-experience to become the centre of attention.

-By starting with the regulation, we get the assurances of maintaining traceable compliance without the need for 'additional' effort.
-Best of all, simplicity and ease-of-use do not have to be sacrificed.
+By starting with the regulation, we get the assurances of maintaining traceable compliance as the base level starting point.
+Effort can then be best spent on differentiation.

 So why don't you give us a call and see if compliance-driven software is right for you?